AyeCode/geodirectory/readme.txt

 == ⚡ FOR WHAT CAN I USE WORDPRESS BUSINESS DIRECTORY PLUGINS? ==

-No matter what kind of business you're in, use our free WordPress business directory plugin to turn your WordPress site into a powerful search engine for any domain:
+No matter what kind of business you're in, use our free WordPress directory plugin to turn your WordPress site into a powerful search engine for any domain:

 * **Events** GeoDirectory makes an excellent WordPress event calendar plugin by allowing people to submit listings of upcoming and ongoing events around the city in your directory theme.

 * **Real Estate** Have a real estate agency or website?
-Use one of the best wordpress business directory plugins to showcase your listings of houses, apartments, flats, and more.
+Use one of the best real estate plugins to showcase your listings of houses, apartments, flats, and more.
 Manage agent profiles and property stats and display listings with beautiful image galleries.

 * **Classifieds** Create a marketplace for classified ads with GeoDirectory.
 Allow people to submit ads to sell cars, find a job, or promote a service.